ArthurKakande/AfricaKnowledgeGraphOntology/README.md

 The associated namespace of the ontology is <http://www.africaknowledgegraph.com#>

-The ontology has been edited on [Protégé](https://protege.stanford.edu/) and available in the [Turtle format](https://www.w3.org/TR/turtle/)
+The ontology has been edited with [Protégé](https://protege.stanford.edu/) and is available in the [Turtle format](https://www.w3.org/TR/turtle/)

 The model uses new relationships, in order to represent the relevant information as a set of interconnected events.
 The ontology for facts and information about Africa and all the countries it contains over a knowledge graph.